 Characteristic Performance Level Summary

-Rain Resistance Class A 1 to 0.99% effectiveness
+Rain Class A 1 to 0.99% effectiveness

-Class B 0.989 to 0.95% effectiveness
+Resistance Class B 0.989 to 0.95% effectiveness

 Class C 0.949 to 0.80% effectiveness

 Class D Below 0.80% effectiveness

-NB: Louvre performance is dependent on the intake velocity. i.e. a Louvre may be class A with an intake velocity of 0m/s but at 3.5m/s it might be a D.
+NB: Each louvre's rain resistance effectiveness performance is dependent on the intake velocity. i.e. a louvre may be Class A with an intake velocity of 0m/s but at 3.5m/s it might be a Class D.